5 ways to transform your annual report from bland… to BRILLIANT

 • Inject more personality and a modern feel into your report

-1. Statistical: use to present survey results, data from multiple sources or to support an argument with relevant statistics.
+• Statistical to present survey results, data from multiple sources or to support an argument.

-3. Timeline: use to communicate the history of something, highlight important dates or give an overview of events.
+• Timeline to highlight important dates or give an overview of events.

-8. List: use to share a set of tips, resources or examples (these use icons, creative fonts and colors to make basic bulleted lists more eye-catching).
+• List to share tips, resources or examples (use icons, creative fonts and colours to make standard lists more eye-catching).

 Your annual report will be read by a range of audiences – including staff, shareholders, partners and end customers.
 That’s why it’s important to acknowledge their different needs and priorities throughout.